The Butter and Egg Yolk Myth

 Dr. Eric Berg DC

 Let’s talk about the butter and egg yolk myth.
-I know you have been taught that you are supposed to stay away from butter and egg yolk because it will clog the arteries and cause heart attacks.
+I know you have been taught that you are supposed to stay away from butter and egg yolk because they will clog the arteries and cause heart attacks.

 But that’s a myth.